ntnu-ai-lab/EvoLP.jl/CONTRIBUTING.md

 EvoLP follows the ColPrac: Contributor's Guide on Collaborative Practices for Community Packages guide from SciML.
 This guide is a collection of best practices when contributing to packages.

-You can read the full guide [here](https://github.com/SciML/ColPrac).
+You can read the full guide at SciML's [ColPrac repository](https://github.com/SciML/ColPrac).

 ## Code style guidelines